The Olde Pink House: 19th century

 In 1812, the home became Planters Bank, the first bank in Georgia.
 It was at this time that a portico, supported by unfluted Doric columns, was added to the building's main façade, while an extension was built on the northern side.

 20th century

-After the Civil War, the house changed hands several times, becoming an attorney's office, bookstore and (between 1930 and 1943) Alida Harper Fowlkes' (1908–1985) Georgian Tea Room.
+After the Civil War, the house changed hands several times, becoming the architectural practice of Henrik Wallin, an attorney's office, a bookstore, and between 1930 and 1943, Alida Harper Fowlkes' Georgian Tea Room.

-The building was bought and restored by Jim Williams, owner of Mercer House, in the middle of the 20th century.
+In 1968, the building was bought and restored by Jim Williams, owner of Mercer House.